Before we dive into the technical aspects of building a website, try to recall the best website you’ve seen to date.

 Usually, paid themes are better, with advanced features, regular updates, and active support.
 Some paid themes, like Divi, come with a highly advanced page builder, which transforms the whole WordPress experience.

-But if you’re tight on budget, you can start with a free theme and move to a paid one in time.
+But if you’re tight on budget, you can start with a free theme and move to a paid one later.
+For example, you can use our Siteefy WordPress Theme absolutely for free.

 To install a theme, navigate to Appearance > Theme, and then click on the “Add New Theme” box.